OMerkel/Alquerque/README.md

 Alquerque is a board game.
 The rectangular Alquerque board has fixed dimension of 5 times 5 positions horizontally and vertically.
-Positions on board are connected by a fixed line pattern showing allowed directions of movement for players’ checkers.
+Positions on board are connected by a fixed line pattern showing potential paths of movement for players’ checkers.
+The checkers are placed on the positions (or _points_) of line intersections in the line pattern.
 There are two opposing players: one is controlling the light checkers and the other is controlling the dark checkers.

 ##Starting Position